 Al Ghariya

-Located 80 km from central Doha, just 4.5 km beyond Fuwairit (see entry on next page), is Al Ghariya Beach, which is also known as Al Ghariya Island.
-Part of a series of alluring islands situated just off the coast of mainland Qatar, Al Ghariya is a popular weekend destination for locals and visitors.
-It’s after Al Ghariya Beach Resort.
-Drive 1.5 km until you reach an abandoned village.
+Located 80 km from central Doha, just after Fuwairit (see entry on next page), is Al Ghariya Beach, which is also known as Al Ghariya Island.
+Part of a series of alluring islands situated just off the coast of mainland Qatar, Al Ghariya is a popular weekend destination.
+Just after Al Ghariya Beach Resort, drive 1.5 km until you reach an abandoned village.
 The best spot is further north beyond the old Scout Camp.

 Al Jassasiya

-Near the Al Jassasiya Petroglyphs are the beautiful turquoise waters and soft sand of Al Jassasiya beach, perfect for a camp or barbecue.
+Near Al Jassasiya Petroglyphs are the beautiful turquoise waters and soft sand of Al Jassasiya Beach, perfect for camping or barbecuing.
 The water is shallow and may not be suitable for swimming.

 Al Kharaij